Phistr90/silo-usb-nfc/README.md

 - Run scan script with: ```node src/scan.js --command=00 --to_addr=deadbeef12997707982080F6452db15485c1c394 --reveal ``` and subsitute to_addr with your address that holds the NFT
 - Scan your passwort and produce an output like [below](#reveal-output)
-- Go to etherscan and submit the reveal tx: https://etherscan.io/address/0x1a8befa8c5fe2d4fb554dff70d79f679884519d9#writeContract using the revealOracle function and the inputs with ' from your scan output
+- Go to etherscan and submit the reveal tx: https://etherscan.io/address/0x1a8befa8c5fe2d4fb554dff70d79f679884519d9#writeContract using the revealOracle function and the inputs without ' from your scan output
 - Make sure you are sending the tx from the to_addr which holds the NFT
 - Also make sure that the tx confirms within 256 blocks (about 50mins) after blockDigits or it will fail
 - Once your reveal tx was successful finish your reveal by running the command: